sol/rants/2026-05-14-how-many-cpu-cores-do-you-really-need.md

 | [GHC][ghc]   | 527|530|532|532|534|535|537|537|540|539|
 | [CABAL][cabal] |  29| 29| 29| 29| 29| 29| 29| 29| 29| 29|

 Hyperthreading doesn't contribute much.
-Given that we didn't see scaling beyond six cores, this makes perfect sense.
+Given that we didn't see scaling beyond ~6 cores, this makes perfect sense.
 On the upside, at least performance didn't degrade massively with increasing concurrency.

 **NOTE:** The same is likely true for efficiency cores ([numbers](https://github.com/sol/ghc-bench/issues/63#issuecomment-4346047909)).